-Reading Rockets is a national, multimedia project that offers both information and resources on how young children can learn to read and why so many struggle, as well as how caring adults can help.
+Reading Rockets offers information and resources on how children can learn to read and why many struggle and how caring adults can help.

 The Reading Rockets project is made up of Public Broadcasting System (PBS) television programs that are also available on videotape and DVD, online services to include the ReadingRockets.org website, and ColorinColorado.org, as well as professional development opportunities.
 Reading Rockets is an educational initiative of WETA, and is funded by the United States Department of Education through the Office of Special Education Programs.